CDCgov/ww-inference-model/README.md

 remotes::install_github("CDCgov/ww-inference-model")
 ```
 ### Developer install
-If you are intersted in contributing to the `wwinference` clone the repository, navigate to it within an R session and run the following:
+If you are interested in contributing to the `wwinference`, clone the repository, navigate to it within an R session, and run the following:

 ```R
 install.packages('remotes')